China endorses Hong Kong's 'patriots only' election | DW | 22.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Chinese President Xi Jinping has praised Hong Kong's "patriots only" election as a success.
-All candidates were approved by a pro-Beijing committee and only 20 seats in the legislative council were directly elected.
+All candidates were approved by a pro-Beijing committee, and only 20 seats on the legislative council were directly elected.

 China's President Xi Jinping hailed Hong Kong's "patriots only" election on Wednesday.